Roko191/CFW-Installer/README.md

 ## About

 CFW Installer is obviously a troll app.
 It uses troll value of `sceKernelSetIccBuzzer();` which can be found in `libkernel.h` header file.
 Basically console does not stop "beeping" until you turn off the console.
 It does some very simple drawing on scene and It has input so I don't need to turn off my console every time I want to move something for few pixel.
 It also uses `MsgDialog.h` for displaying some important stuff and one only friendly message in this program.
 Source is obviously here on the repo  and I even included the `.xfc` GIMP project files and assets used for making of `icon0.png`, `pic0.png` , `icon0` without background gradient and other...
-PS4 `.pkg` file can be found in releases tab here [CFW Installer GitHub repo](github.com/reponame).
+PS4 `.pkg` file can be found in releases tab here [here](https://github.com/Roko191/CFW-Installer).

 ## Why?